penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 If there was an error and the server was not able to connect to the database you would see something like this in the server log file :

-!!! info "Example log with errors"
+!!! example "Example log with errors"

     ```
     12068:20250225:145309.018 Starting Zabbix Server.
 Zabbix 7.2.4 (revision c34078a4563).